 Planning, Development & Assessment Assessment Finance & Supply and Assessment are planning to repeal Bylaw 13M2007 in November during the Action Plan deliberations.
-User lees related to Assessment and Taxation products and services are governed under this bylaw.
+User fees related to Assessment and Taxation products and services are governed under this bylaw.
 Some of these fees are delivered through City Online.
-The long term recovery rate and detailed fees for these products and services will be brought forward for Council approval at that time.
+The long term recovery rate and detailed fees for these products and services will be brought forward for Council approval at that time was previously-approved based on their assessment of societal benefits and market analysis: